dustinpfister/blog_posts/_posts/js-array-from.md

 // 4;16;64
 ```

-There are some draw backs with this though so lets look at some additional options for creating an array from something other than an array.
+So then that is it when it comes to array from however there are some draw backs with this though.
+For example if the aim is to use the array from method to make a copy of an array this method will only preform a shallow copy of it.
+Another draw back is that this method will only work with arrays, array like objects, and iterable objects, so it will not work with strings.
+So lets look at some additional options for creating an array from something other than an array.

 ### 1.1 - Additional arguments for Array.from